rechsby/FRC-Programming-Guide/src/Java-Fundamentals/Operators-And-Math.md

 ```

 ### Operator Shorthand
-Java also supports shorthand for altering a value itself
+Java also supports a shorthand for altering a variable quicker:
 ```java
 int x = 3
 x = x * 2